Do you want to declutter your life?

-Work and school.
-This covers anything related to work or school.
-This includes preparations for work or school, your physical work or school environment, such as a cubicle, office, desk, or study area, and work or school related activities such as pro bono work, and extracurricular activities like clubs and sports teams.
+This covers anything related to your profession or education.
+This includes your daily preparations and routines, anything related to your physical environment or tools, such as a cubicle, office, desk, study area, office and school supplies, and related activities such as pro bono work or extracurricular activities like clubs and sports teams.

-Personal.
 This covers anything that is of a personal nature to you.
-This includes your health, diet, exercise routine, hobbies, studies, volunteer work, relationships, thoughts and outlook, and personal projects.
+This includes your health, diet, exercise routine, hobbies, studies, volunteer work, relationships, thoughts, and personal projects.

 So, for the time being, just choose one area to work in.
-You can always work in another area at a later date.
+Remember, you’re going to make some practical changes in this area that will help your life for the better overall.
+And don’t forget, you can always work in another area at a later date.

 Once you’ve selected an area of your life to declutter, you can move on to the next step…

-For example, if you had to choose between wearing a thick and itchy sweater for thirty minutes, or wearing a soft and fluffy sweater for thirty minutes, which one would you choose?
-(I know which one I’d choose!)
+You can look at it through this simple analogy…if you had to choose between wearing a thick and itchy sweater for thirty minutes or wearing a soft and fluffy sweater for thirty minutes, which one would you choose?
+Chances are, you’d probably pick the soft and fluffy sweater.

-Now, there’s probably at least one thing that is bothering or annoying you, right now.
+Now, there’s probably at least one thing that is bothering or annoying you, right now, in your selected area of life.
 It’s been silently sitting there, gnawing at you, and making you feel uncomfortable.
 You may not have specifically named this pain, but it’s there, nonetheless.

 It could be something as simple as a room or collection of items in your home you constantly avoid, a task you absolutely dread working on, or just some nagging, uncomfortable feeling that makes your stomach turn into a knot every time you think about it.

-For clarity’s sake, let’s go through a few examples of common pain points, right now:
+For clarity’s sake, let’s review several examples of common clutter-related pain points:

-- A giant stack of unnecessary papers sitting on your desk
+- A giant stack of unnecessary papers sitting on top of your desk

 - An overflowing email inbox